-- Functional Independence Measure (FIM®) Instrument –An instrument to measure burden of care that reflects the minutes of care necessary to support a person with disability.
+- Functional Independence Measure (FIM™) –A widely used measure of function and burden of care, which reflects the minutes of care necessary to support a person with disability.
 It is used in the rehabilitation setting.

 - Modified Rankin Scale (MRS) – This measure is used to categorize level of functional independence with reference to pre-stroke activities rather than on observed performance of a specific task.

 - Toronto Bedside Swallowing Screening Tool (TOR-BSST©) – A bedside swallowing screening for stroke patients to predict the presence of dysphasia

 - Assessment of Life Habits (LIFE-H) – A tool to assess the quality of social participation of people with disabilities by estimating how a client accomplishes activities of daily living and social roles

 - Reintergration to Normal Living Index (RNLI) – This measure was developed to quantitatively assess the degree to which individuals who have experienced traumatic or incapacitating illness achieve reintegration into normal social activities. […..]

 The ABCD and ABCD2 Scores have been used to predict the risk of stroke during the first seven days after a TIA. […..]